Inspecting for the future (2024–2030)

 Listen

-• We value and will listen carefully to the views of everyone involved in education – from senior leaders and principals, to teachers, lecturers, classrooms assistants, parents, learners and the wider community.
+• We value and listen carefully to the views of everyone involved in education – from senior leaders and principals, to teachers, lecturers, classrooms assistants, parents, learners and the wider community.

 Trial & review